 When I was two years old, I contracted rheumatic fever.
 Too ill to be moved, the family doctor came to our home with his black medical bag and stayed with me all night.

-The rise of direct-access physicians began thirty years ago and is gaining popularity.
+The rise of direct-access physicians began thirty-five years ago and is gaining popularity.
 Direct-access doctors provide services that Medicare does not pay for.
 This movement has many critics, who assume that this will have a negative affect on patients’ access to care.

 But doctors are developing novel approaches to payment.
 For example, some doctors recommend opening Health Savings Accounts (HSA’s).
 HSA’s use pre-tax dollars and are an excellent way to save for medical bills.

 Another way to keep costs low is by passing along cost savings.
-When doctors do not have expenses associated with insurance billing, they pass those savings along to their patients.
+When doctors do not have expenses associated with insurance billing, they often pass those savings along to their patients.